Personal Mileage is always a reimbursable expense upon completion of the travel.

 Mileage should be entered into E-Travel in the top half under other expenses.
 Once you click to add other expense you will enter what the expense is for and the select the account code for student group transportation.
 You will see the current rate in the box, if you need to lower the rate, please adjust the rate amount and enter the miles driven into the other box.
 For additional steps please see our Step-by-Step Guide.

-The Office of State Budget and Management (OSBM) has modified the personal vehicle mileage reimbursement rates effective January 1, 2016.
-For round trips that do not exceed 75 miles, individuals may be reimbursed up to the current IRS business rate of 54 cents per mile (decreased from 57.5 cents in 2015).
-For round trips exceeding 75 miles, a rate of 34 cents per mile will be reimbursed.
-The reimbursement rate is dependent on the round trip mileage not the availability of a rental car.
+The Office of State Budget and Management (OSBM) has modified the personal vehicle mileage reimbursement rates effective January 1, 2017.
+For round trips per day that do not exceed 100 miles, individuals may be reimbursed up to the current IRS business rate of 53.5 cents per mile (decreased from 54.5 cents in 2016).
+For round trips exceeding 100 miles per day the first 100 miles will be reimbursed up to 53.5 cents per mile and the additional mileage will be reimbursed at .17 cents per mile.